George Joulwan: Post-military career

 He has also served as a military analyst for Fox News Channel.
-Notably, he appeared on Fox News Sunday a few weeks after September 11, 2001, with White House Chief of Staff Andrew Card and Senate Armed Forces chairman Carl Levin to discuss his experience in war planning and the American military's planning with regards to Afghanistan.
+Notably, he appeared on Fox News Sunday a few weeks after 11 September 2001, with White House Chief of Staff Andrew Card and Senate Armed Forces chairman Carl Levin to discuss his experience in war planning and the American military's planning with regards to Afghanistan.

 Citizenship and philanthropy

 General Joulwan has also served the St. Jude Children's Research Hospital as the Chair Emeritus of the Gourmet Gala Committee.
 A public park in Pottsville, Pennsylvania was named in his honor.

 Personal life

 General Joulwan had a twin brother, James Joseph Joulwan, who died in 2013.
-General Joulwan is of Lebanese heritage.
+General Joulwan is of Lebanese Maronite heritage.
 He is married and has eight grandchildren.
 George comes from a distinguished military family.
-His father fought with the US Navy in WWI, and his cousin fought with the US ARMY in WWII and was captured twice.
+His father fought with the US Navy in WWI, and his cousin fought with the US Army in WWII and was captured twice.